1920 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Also Read: Rare Half Dollar Coins to Look For

-Doubled die errors occur when the die receives multiple impressions during the hubbing process, creating a doubling effect most visible on letters, numbers, and design elements.
+Doubled die errors — known as DDO (Doubled Die Obverse) or DDR (Doubled Die Reverse) — occur when the die receives multiple impressions during the hubbing process, creating a doubling effect most visible on letters, numbers, and design elements.
 On Walking Liberty half dollars, this doubling typically appears on the date, “LIBERTY,” or “IN GOD WE TRUST” inscriptions.

 2. 1920 Half Dollar Off-Center Strike Errors

-Off-center strikes happen when the coin blank (planchet) is not properly positioned during striking, resulting in portions of the design being cut off while leaving blank areas on the coin.
-These errors create dramatic visual impact, with part of Liberty’s figure or the eagle potentially missing while showing the coin’s blank edge.
+Off-center strikes happen when the coin blank (planchet — the metal disc before it is struck) is not properly positioned during the minting process, resulting in portions of the design being cut off while leaving blank areas on the coin.
+These errors create dramatic visual impact, with part of Liberty’s figure or the eagle potentially missing while exposing the unstruck edge.

-For 1920 half dollars, even minor off-center strikes would be highly valuable given the date’s existing premium.
-The combination of the series’ inherent value and the visual impact of the error creates exceptional collector appeal, with the severity of the off-center striking directly affecting the error’s value.
+For 1920 half dollars, even minor off-center strikes of 5–10% are highly valuable given the date’s existing premium.
+The combination of the series’ inherent rarity and the visual impact of the error creates exceptional collector appeal — with more extreme off-center examples (20%+) reaching multiples of a normal coin’s value.

 3. 1920 Half Dollar Clipped Planchet Errors